abuiles/ember-101/hands-on.md

 ![Dashboard](images/dashboard-mockup.png)

-The third mockup is dashboard where we can ask questions like how many articles have we lent to our friends, who's the friend with more articles and also see the number of articles per day.
+The third mockup is a dashboard where we can ask questions like, "how many articles have we lent to our friends" and "who's the friend with the most articles?"
+We can also see the number of articles borrowed per day.

 ## Installing Dependencies

-To save time we'll be using [picnicss](http://picnicss.com) as our base CSS and **fontello** for icons.
+To save time, we'll be using [picnicss](http://picnicss.com) as our base CSS and **fontello** for icons.

 ### Including picnicss

-Since picnicss is a front-end dependency we can use **Bower** to manage such dependency for us.
+Since picnicss is a front-end dependency, we can use **Bower** to manage such a dependency for us.

 First we need to include the following in the file **bower.json**: